Why isn’t Flow recording my voice?

 3. Restart Flow after updating.

-A desktop bug caused rapidly canceling and retrying dictation to delay mic activation.
-Each successive retry would take progressively longer to start, and the mic indicator light could remain on after canceling.
-This is fixed in the latest version of Flow.
+• Mic took a long time to activate after canceling and retrying dictation.
+Each successive retry took progressively longer to start, and the mic indicator light could remain on after canceling.

 1. Open Wispr Flow and check for updates.